sirchuck/site_works/README.md

             // Websockets have a problem.
 The client and server can get disconnected for many reasons unexpectedly.
             // In some situaitons settig a keepalive timer can work, this will tell the php_websocket server to send out a
-            // pong to each connected client every (keepalive) seconds.
-I suggest setting it to less than 30 if you use
+            // pong to each connected client every (keepalive) Milliseconds.
+I suggest setting it to less than 30(s) 30000(ms) if you use
             // the keepalive method.
 Note, if you have 10000 clients connected, you'll be sending the pong string to 10000 people every
-            // (keepalive) seconds.
-Not a real issue, but something to think about.
+            // (keepalive) Milliseconds.
+Not a real issue at a reasonable setting (20000), but something to think about.
             // Your other option is to set keepalive to 0 and not use it, but have the connected client servers call the socket server
             // with a ping.
 The server will respond with the string you set in the pong.
 Once you recieve your pong on the client,
             // you restart the clients timer to send another ping.
 If for some reason you do not recieve a pong from the server
             // you can attempt to reestablish the websocket connection.
 I provide a javascript example with some robustness below.
-            -keepalive   = Number of seconds to loop a brodcast of the pong string to all clients.
-0 to turn off Default 0 -ping   = This is the string you plan to send to the websocket server to request a pong.
+            -keepalive   = Number of Milliseconds to loop a brodcast of the pong string to all clients.
+0 to turn off Default 0
+            -ping   = This is the string you plan to send to the websocket server to request a pong.
 Anything else gets passed to your php socket script.
             -pong   = This is the string the server will resopnd with when pinged, and the string sent with keepalive.
             -nopong = Default: false, If true the server will trash incomming pings, meaning you can run a client side keepalive.